lgfrbcsgo/wot-battle-results-server/README.md

 -   Replays the battle results of the current session to the client.
-    `offset` can be used specify an offset when not all results have to be replayed.
+    `offset` can be used to specify an offset when not all results have to be replayed.
     An `offset` of `0` or omitting the `offset` will replay all battle results.
     ```json
     {